-United Nations environment assembly
+United Nations Environment Assembly

-The topics this committee will consider at WASMUN 2020:
+The topics considered at WASMUN 2020:

-1. Protection of the environment in areas affected by armed conflict
+I. Protection of the environment in areas affected by armed conflict

-2. Sustainable consumption and production
+II.
+Sustainable consumption and production